top of page

 almcfarland@dcsdk12.org

 Hi!
-I am very excited to join the Coyote Creek team this year!
-This will be my 25th year in education and my 17th year working with the gifted and talented community.
+This is my 2nd year at Coyote Creek and I am so happy to be here!
+This will be my 26th year in education and my 18th year working with the gifted and talented community.
 I have my bachelor's degree in psychology from University of Houston, my master's in elementary education from University of St. Thomas and my principal's license and GT endorsement from Lamar University.

 I grew up in the Houston area of Texas and moved to Colorado in 2012.
 In Texas, I taught 3rd, 6th and 7th grade in the Fort Bend Independent School District.
 In 2012, I accepted a position as the Gifted and Talented Facilitator at Northridge Elementary School, here in Douglas County.
 Then, in 2018, I began teaching 6th grade in the Discovery program for gifted learners at Northridge.
-I am looking forward to supporting the gifted learners at Coyote Creek in the coming years.
+I am happy to be back in the role of Gifted and Talented Facilitator and love working with students and teachers through enrichment groups and co-teaching.

-I have a 13 year old son, Seth, who will be starting 8th grade at Ranch View this year.
+I have a 14 year old son, Seth, who will be starting 9th grade at Thunder Ridge this year.
+I can’t believe that I have a high schooler!
 He and I are active in his Boy Scout troop and spend many weekends camping with them.
 My mom lives with Seth and me, and my sister's family lives just down the street.
 When I am not teaching, I enjoy spending time with my family!
 We love camping, hiking, watching movies and playing board and card games.
-Our current favorites are "Ramen Fury," "Taco, Cat, Goat, Cheese, Pizza," and "Othello."
+Our current favorites are “Othello”and “Set.”

-I am looking forward to getting to know the families and staff at Coyote Creek!
+I am looking forward to another fantastic year at Coyote Creek!

 Screenshot 2023-07-12 at 2.45.34 PM.png